 There are 12 Jyotirlingas in India.
 5 of the 12 Jyotirlingas are located in the state of Maharashtra.

+Shrawan mela is one very famous festival celebrated at Baba Baidyanath Dham.
 During the month of Shrawan, lakhs of devotees throng the Baba Baidyanath temple.
-Most of them first visit Sultanganj, which is 105 km from Babadham.
 The Shrawan mela is very important and devotees celebrate it with much splendour and festivity.
 It continues thourghout the whole Shrawan month for 30 days.

-Air: Lok Nayak Jayaprakash Airport, Patna, located around 272 km away is the nearest airport where regular flights to major cities like Kolkata, Chennai, Delhi and others.
+- Air: Lok Nayak Jayaprakash Airport, Patna, located around 272 km away is the nearest airport.

-Rail: Two railway stations namely Baidyanathdham (BDME) and Deoghar (DGHR) hellp in the visitors with regular trains that journey on a regular basis.
+- Rail: Two railway stations namely Baidyanathdham (BDME) and Deoghar (DGHR) help in the visitors with regular trains.

-Road: this area is connected by road to cities like Kolkata, Patna and Ranchi.
-Regular buses travel from Deoghar to Bokaro, Dhanbad, Ranchi, Jamshedpur etc.
+- Road: this area connects well by road to cities like Kolkata, Patna and Ranchi.